amalbumbia/Electrodynamics_and_Relativity/README.md

 ## Sources
-\textit{A Traveler's Guide to Spacetime} by Thomas Moore
+Introduction to Electrodynamics 4th ed by David J, Griffiths A Traveler's Guide to Spacetime by Thomas Moore
-\textit{Modern General Relativity} by Mike Guidry
+Modern General Relativity by Mike Guidry
-\textit{Spacetime and Geometry} by Sean Carroll
+Spacetime and Geometry by Sean Carroll